-The radiationrelaxation algorithm is applied when either relaxation time (for "inflow" or "outflow") is non-zero.
-It has been developed and tested in the SPEM model and its successor ROMS [Barnier et al. 1996, Marchesiello et al. 2001], which is an s-coordinate model on an Arakawa C-grid.
-Although the algorithm has been numerically successful in the CLIPPER Atlantic models, the physics do not work as expected [Tréguier et al. 2001].
-Users are invited to consider open boundary conditions (OBC hereafter) with some scepticism [Durran 2001, Blayo and Debreu 2005].
+The radiation relaxation algorithm is applied when either relaxation time (for "inflow" or "outflow") is non-zero.
+It has been developed and tested in the SPEM model and its successor ROMS [??], which is an s-coordinate model on an Arakawa C-grid.
+Although the algorithm has been numerically successful in the CLIPPER Atlantic models, the physics do not work as expected [?].
+Users are invited to consider open boundary conditions (OBC hereafter) with some scepticism [??].